thiagosequeira/thiagosequeira/README.md

 I'm an argentinian data professional, with 2+ years in dynamic data teams.
 Proficient in Python, SQL, and Power BI, dedicated to optimizing data processes and extracting actionable insights from complex datasets

-- Check out my [website](https://www.thiagosequeira.vercel.app/) to learn more about me.
+- Check out my [website](https://www.thiagosequeira.vercel.app/) to see more about me.

 ## Skills